Having a puppy training schedule can save your life and nerves.

 - Touch his mouth and inside the mouth - reward with food

-These exercises will help you with grooming your dog in the future, it also helps when you’re visiting your vet.
+When you schedule these exercises in your puppy training, it will help you with grooming your dog in the future, it also helps when you’re visiting your vet.
 If you have practiced these things at home, you will be able to handle your puppy better when needed.

-3. Improved Puppy Training For Your 10 To 16 Week Old Puppy
+Improved Puppy Training Schedule For Your 10 To 16 Week Old Puppy

-Now that you have started to create a greater bond with your puppy you can start to teach him the basic commands.
+Now that you have started to create a greater bond with your puppy, you can teach him the basic commands.
 As you already started to teach him what does the sit, down, and stand to look like, you can now teach him the actual command of these positions.

 Note: don’t combine the vocal with the visual.
 If you use them together the vocal command loses its meaning to the dog.